siqb/CarND-Behavioral-Cloning-P3/README.md

 The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an adam optimizer, so the learning rate was not tuned manually.
+I used an adam optimizer so that manually training the learning rate wasn't necessary.
+I read about ways to play with the learning rate even while using the Adam optimizer and at one point was tempted to do so.
+But I decided that my time was better spent pursuing bigger gains.
+Alas, I have learned that knowing when to make such judgement calls is part of the art of deep learning.

 #### 4. Appropriate training data